quipper/apollo-frontpage-android-app/README.md

 ## Workflow

-We followed following workflow while working GraphQL endpoint and the Apollo SDK.
+We followed the following workflow while working GraphQL endpoint and the Apollo SDK.

 - Write and test queries using [GraphiQL](https://github.com/graphql/graphiql).
 - Use the Apollo plugin to generate model types from the schema and queries.